RikkaApps/Shizuku/README.md

 3. The possibility is limited to available commands
 4. Even if ADB has sufficient permissions, the app requires root privileges to run

-Shizuku uses a completely different way.
+Shizuku™ uses a completely different way.
 See detailed description below.

 ## User guide & Download

 <https://shizuku.rikka.app/>

-## How does Shizuku work?
+## How does Shizuku™ work?

 First, we need to talk about how app use system APIs.
 For example, if the app wants to get installed apps, we all know we should use `PackageManager#getInstalledPackages()`.
 This is actually an interprocess communication (IPC) process of the app process and system server process, just the Android framework did the inner works for us.